 4. Find a Less Busy Wi-Fi Channel

 Congestion on your Wi-Fi channel can lead to slowed internet speeds.
-This a particular problem in apartment buildings and crowded regions.
+This is a particular problem in apartment buildings and crowded regions.
 Evaluate your internet using Wi-Fi Analyzer for Android and Wireless Diagnostics for Mac to see the least used channels.
 Restart your internet router, and it will automatically shift to a different, faster channel.
+You can learn more about the different hardware involved in our breakdown of Wi-Fi box types.

 5. Switch to the 5 GHz Frequency